pc-consulting/ports/README.md

 Considered *alpha/beta* (i. e. may or may not be a starting point for a working port):

+- comms/wsjtx
+    - Update to get superfox mode into FreeBSD asap.
+    - Builds package but no operational test yet.
+    - portlint -AC still finds some warnings which eventually should be made gone.
+    - wsjtx.tgz is dos-formatted which is a royal pita.
+Hence several ugly hacks with additional CR in patches, yuck.
+Use vi to edit patches or so such as not to lose the ^Ms...
+    - Further hack to remove qmap which made my build choke.
+    - Hacks in Makefile to make the bl**dy -rc6 appear where I could not get rid of it.
+Unfortunately, as the makefile currently is. it does not make it into PORTVERSION, sigh.
+    - As a consequence, when the release is there, we'll need to bump PORTREVISION.
+    - Makefile should pull from git directly to get cleaner.
+The current source distribution is not good, imho.
+    - pkg-plist has a few extra entries to satisfy make check-plist.
+Someone with brighter knowledge may find about that.
 - comms/gnuradio
     - _Any more knowledgeable testers/takers more than welcome._
     - Still pretty drafty port, pending better organization in Makefile, etc.